beskyd/100-days-of-code/log.md

 **Today's progress * : JavaScript30 lesson 3: CSS variables and JS.
 Also continue working on the side project with my friend.

+### Day 8: January 8th, 2017

+**Today's progress* : Mostly python and databases again.
+Filtering results, generating db from xls and so on.
+Started lesson 4 of JavaScript30.
+Finished 6 problems out of 8.